ilyaperepelitsa/CV/README.md

 relevant skills and job description).
 More advanced features are coming after I finish with my React.js adventures.
 * FERC_DOC_TRAIL - a contract job that I did for these wonderful people:
-[VzPI](https://github.com/VzPI) - a set of tools for monitoring pipeline co
+[VzPI](https://github.com/VzPI) - a set of tools for monitoring pipeline construction in the U.S.

 * We created a tool that is hopefully very useful for you.
 The rest is your responsibility.
 If you choose to be intrusive and disrespectful - it is your choice and not ours.